-This product and its electronic accessories should not be disposed of with other household waste.
-If you are unable to dispose of this item safely please return it to iniVation AG.

-iniVation declares that this device is CE certified.
-This product is not ATEX
+This product and its electronic accessories should not be disposed of with other to dispose of this item safely please return it to iniVation AG iniVation declares that this device is CE certified.
+This product is not ATEX approved.

 1.5 DAVIS346 AER